grro/pi_awning_webthing/README.md

 lane3, 5, 6, 0.5
 lane4, 10, 9, 0.5
 ```
-For TB6612FNG driven motors the filename has to include the term *tb6612fng* such as tb6612fng_motors.config.
-Regarding the
+For motors with TB6612FNG, the file name must contain the term *tb6612fng*, e.g. tb6612fng_motors.config.
+Concerning the
-hardware setup and wiring please refer [example hardware setup](doc/dgo-3512ada.md)
+hardware setup and wiring please read [Example Hardware Setup](doc/dgo-3512ada.md).

-To install this software you may use [Docker](https://phoenixnap.com/kb/docker-on-raspberry-pi) or [PIP](https://realpython.com/what-is-pip/) package manager such as shown below
+To install this software, you can use the [Docker](https://phoenixnap.com/kb/docker-on-raspberry-pi) or [PIP](https://realpython.com/what-is-pip/) package manager as shown below

 **Docker approach**
 ```